JustMe2-wq/Wordle-game/README.md

 * Fix the backspace button and prettier colors on the screen.

+* Add more words to the game to create a more challenging experience and maybe romave giving the answer for those that really want a challenge.

+* A score sheet for players to keep track of previous games and results to encourage in provement.

 ## Sources

 Image up top was created by Drew Patty from [Medium](https://medium.com/floodgates/the-complete-and-authoritative-list-of-wordle-spinoffs-fb00bfafc448)